PriyanshuDave00/SLM-Trainer/README.md

 - First the model trained a character-level language model from a plain text corpus, now upgraded to token-level training.
 - Supports basic n-gram modeling and probability estimation.
-- Evaluates model performance with cross-entropy and perplexity metrics.
 - Demonstrates the limitations of character-level SLMs for generating coherent text.
-- Modular design suitable for experimentation with different sequences and vocab sizes.
+- Modular design suitable for experimentation with different parameters.
 ---

 ## Project Structure